Providing Security Services to the MIT Community

 Request a Service

-To order technology services including access card readers, alarms, and video and life safety systems go to SAPweb.
-Under the Building Services tab go to Physical Security Work Orders (SEMO).
+To order technology services including access card readers, alarms, and video and life safety systems go to Atlas.
+Under the Campus tab go to Physical Security (SEMO).

 More info?
 Visit the SEMO web page.